“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 backpacking Malawi

-Almost untouched beaches, spectacular rocky shores, and a thriving fishermen’s culture in a unique and diverse mix of baobab-covered bush and subtropical jungle make Lake Malawi one of the most beautiful gems of Africa.
+Almost untouched beaches, spectacular rocky shores, and a thriving fishing culture in a unique and diverse mix of baobab-covered bush and subtropical jungle make Lake Malawi one of Africa’s most beautiful gems.

-A great part of the lakeshore is also easily accessible Overlanding by road but the ferry, especially the Ilala, is a unique perspective, brings you to faraway places and it’s the “only” way to reach a few remote and unique spots, like Likoma Island.
+A great part of the lakeshore is also easily accessible overland by road, but the ferry, especially the Ilala, is a unique perspective, brings you to faraway places, and it’s the “only” way to reach a few remote and unique spots, like Likoma Island.

 Learn more about the unsolved mystery of the Malawi cichlids in our post about